 Up close and personal

 “They’re huge!”
 Both children were amazed to see the salmon up close, in the large tank, located at the end of the ladder.
-The guide helped us spot a few different types of salmon.
-We looped around to where the baby salmon (called fry) were kept (more than a million of them!) to take a peek.
+We spotted a few different types of salmon.
+Then we looped around to where the baby salmon (called fry) were kept (more than a million of them!) to take a peek.
 Then onto a map to discuss the journey of wild salmon from the oceans, where they live their adult lives, and then back to the rivers and streams, where they come back to spawn.
 It was fascinating to learn that they innately know exactly where they were born when it comes time to spawn.

 We ended our tour at the facility where biologists farm salmon, taking a look through the windows of the building to see large tubs where salmon eggs are harvested and fertilized, grown and eventually released back into the wild.
 Did you know that female salmon are clubbed on the head so that their eggs can be harvested?